graalvm/graalvm-demos/polyglot-chat-app/README.md

 # Polyglot Chat Application

-This example demonstrates how to integrate Python on GraalVM with a Micronaut application.
+This example demonstrates how to integrate Python in a Micronaut Java application using the Gradle build tool.
-The application uses the nltk module to analyze text sentiment.
+The application uses the [Natural Language Toolkit (nltk)](https://www.nltk.org/) module to analyze the sentiment of user input.
-The application uses the Gradle build tool.
+The example also shows how to create a native executable from the application using GraalVM.

 ## Preparation